wheresmyjetpack/scrapeo/README.md

 ```

 ### Changelog ###

+#### 0.1.1.b1 ####
+* Installation instructions
+* Google-style docstrings for public API
+* Big improvements in terms of CLI flexibility as well as bug-fixes
+* Two user-defined exceptions: ElementAttributeError and ElementNotFoundError
+* Exception handling for CLI

 #### 0.1.1.a1 ####
 * Change make deploy virtualenv directory location
 * Added `-s` CLI option for specifiying what element attribute to scrape a value from